U.S. judge blocks second federal execution in 17 years | Law-Order

 ALSO READ

+U.S. Supreme Court takes up Trump bid to withhold parts of Russia report

-Booking.com wins at U.S. Supreme Court in bid to trademark its name
+U.S. Supreme Court declines to hear bid by Iraqis to avoid deportation